SquawkBus/cpp-prototype1/README.md

     - Notifier
     - Publisher
     - Subscriber
-# Harry is the publisher for LSE data.
+# Harry is the publisher for LSE data for entitlements 1 and 2.
 harry:
   "LSE\\..*":
     entitlements: